1. What are connectors of contrast?

 9. Coordinating conjunctions

-The words but and yet are coordinating conjunctions that join two independent clauses.
+The words but and yet are coordinating conjunctions.
 When they connect complete sentences, a comma is placed before them.

 10. Additional contrast connectors